FronterAS/fng-remote-logging/README.md

 ### Versioning
+When releasing this module it is important to update all of the versions:

+1. Update the version in package.json
+2. Update the version in bower.json
+3. Tag the current commit in Git
+4. The multiple places in this README that mentions the versions

-The versioning works like this:
+#### The versioning works like this:

     <major>.<minor>.<patch>